 Monitoring and managing online business reviews on multiple sites can be cumbersome and time-consuming, so Judy uses Womply to read and respond to all of OnTarget’s reviews from one place.
 This gives her a global view of what customers are saying about OnTarget so she can understand what’s working and what’s not, and take action when necessary.

 For example, Judy and the management team implemented a no smartphones policy for staff after she saw a few customers mention it in reviews.
 OnTarget prides itself on its attentive and knowledgeable staff, all of whom go through rigorous background checks and mandatory first aid training.
 Even the occasional quick glance at a cell phone was sending the wrong message to customers, so they made an easy fix.

 “I love the fact that Womply notifies me every time we get a review so I’m not running from site to site,” Judy says.
 “I usually look at the review immediately.
 Customer feedback is valuable, and we have it coming to us without any effort required on my part.”

-Judy also uses the Leaderboard feature in Womply to see how OnTarget is performing financially compared to other similar businesses.
+Judy also uses the Leaderboard feature in the Womply dashboard to see how OnTarget is performing financially compared to other similar businesses.
 It allows her to see if a trend in sales is specific to her business or if it’s a broader trend in the market.

 With better small business software and a freshly minted five-star industry rating in hand, OnTarget is taking aim at growing all aspects of the business.
 This includes the firearms pro shop, the shooting range, and the myriad firearms classes serving children (Tot Shots and Teens on Target) to the expert tactical level Operator’s Course.